 The main motivation for this note is to describe the hierarchy in Engelbart’s Augment (NLS) system.
 These ideas stimulate discussion of the good and the bad in hierarchical software design.

-When Doug Engelbart and much of his staff came to Tymshare, they brought the NLS system which ran on the PDP-10.
+When Doug Engelbart and many from his staff came to Tymshare, they brought the NLS system which ran on the PDP-10.
 NLS was renamed ‘Augment’ for marketing reasons.
 An augment system ran on one computer and while there were plans to federate Augment systems on different computers, the computers stood alone in my Augment experience.
 Many simultaneous users would access one computer remotely and thus collaborate.

-There were many elements to the Augment system but I restrict myself here to the hierarchical text system which prefigured the web and achieved some of Ted Nelson’s hypertext goals.
+There were many elements to the Augment system but I restrict myself here to the hierarchical text system which prefigured the web and achieved some of Ted Nelson’s hypertext visions.

-The body of Augment text was composed of statements linked into a tree or acyclic graph with a distinguished root.
-For text to exist in the Augment system, it had to be situated somewhere in the hierarchy.
-The tree was mutable but modifications that would make text unreachable or introduce cycles were prevented.
+A body of Augment text was composed of statements linked into a tree or acyclic graph with a distinguished root.
+For text to exist in the Augment system, it had to be situated somewhere in such a hierarchy and such a hierarchy comprised one file.
+The text and topology were mutable but modifications that would make text unreachable or introduce cycles were prevented.

 There was a several parameter ‘viewspec’ which determined how the tree structure was mapped to the screen.
-Viewspecs were meant to be supplies by the reader but it was possible to provide a default viewspec in a link (q.v.).
-Most or all of the potential ways of displaying the text made the tree structure evident.
+Viewspecs were normally supplied by the reader but it was possible to provide a default viewspec in a link (q.v.).
+Most or all of the ways of displaying the text made the tree structure evident.
 Critical among these display modes were truncations of the tree, usually a depth truncation.
 Statements were usually displayed as paragraphs.
 It was easy and quick to change viewspecs and an experienced user might do so many times per minute.

 The Augment system organized text files in directories much like the current notion of Unix directories, which themselves form a hierarchy.
 A full location specification would consist of a hierarchical path name followed by ‘within file’ navigation information.
 Protection (read access, read-write access) was provided by the OS at the file level.